 Pellum (5-10, 162) meanwhile saw action in nine games, logging nine tackles, two tackles for loss and a pass breakup.

--- he has petitioned for a medical hardship waiver and if granted would receive an extra year of eligibility.
+And then, the (first) wildcard in all of this when spring ball gets underway on March 17 is Markus Dawes -- he has petitioned for a medical hardship waiver and if granted would receive an extra year of eligibility.

 Dawes appeared destined to start after signing with WSU out of junior college in 2006 but a high ankle sprain in the '06 opener shuttered much of his first season.
 In 2007, after earning a starting spot in spring workouts, injuries to both shoulders limited his participation to two games.

 Until the decision is handed down on his request for the extra year, Dawes is allowed to practice with the Cougars, and he will be cracking pads in spring ball.